|

 you suspicious that your gearcase is leaking because you see black

-into the midsection's exhaust tube.
-Here it collects as an foamy
+exhaust tube.
+Here it collects as a foamy emulsion, especially

-emulsion, especially if the motor was used for extended period at
+if the motor was used for extended period at low speed.
+After

-low speed.
-After you put it up, the water evaporates, leaving the
+you put it up, the water evaporates, leaving the oil to run

 is O.K., simply crack the lower screw and let a little out.
 It should